 Near Stony Creek in Sussex County, Virginia — The American South (Mid-Atlantic)

 Location.
-36° 56.661′ N, 77° 29.444′ W. Marker is near Stony Creek, Virginia, in Sussex County.
-Marker is on Sussex Drive (Virginia Route 40) 0.3 miles east of Flatfoot Road (Virginia Route 626), on the left when traveling east.
-Touch for map.
+36° 56.754′ N, 77° 27.183′ W. Marker is near Stony Creek, Virginia, in Sussex County.
+Marker is at the intersection Touch for map.
 Marker is in this post office area: Stony Creek VA 23882, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on August 3, 2017.
-This page originally submitted on November 3, 2013, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 384 times since then and 31 times this year.
-Photos: 1, 2. submitted on November 3, 2013, by Don Morfe of Baltimore, Maryland. • Bernard Fisher was the editor who published this page.
+This page was last revised on June 16, 2016.
+This page originally submitted on May 11, 2009, by Bernard Fisher of Mechanicsville, Virginia.
+This page has been viewed 1,299 times since then and 6 times this year.
+Photos: 1, 2, 3, 4. submitted on May 11, 2009, by Bernard Fisher of Mechanicsville, Virginia.